 - Geographical location – operating in part or fully in a highly litigious jurisdiction

-While you cannot easily control or change the characteristics of an organization or its industry, you can invest in good employment practices.
-The quality of an organization’s employment practices risk management is an important criterion that insurers consider for EPLI underwriting and insurability and will affect policy coverage and premium.
-So, especially for organizations planning to purchase EPLI, invest in sound risk management first – then call for insurance.
+You cannot easily control or change the characteristics of an organization or its industry.
+However, you can invest in good employment practices.
+The quality of an organization’s employment practices risk management will be considered by insurance companies for EPLI underwriting and insurability.
+And it will affect policy coverage and premium.
+Especially for those organizations planning to buy EPLI, invest in sound risk management first – then call for insurance.

-- Employment practices liability insurance (EPLI) protects the insured organization from suffering financial loss as a result of claims arising from its real or alleged injury-causing employment practice.
+- EPLI protects the insured organization from financial loss from claims that arise from real or alleged injury-causing employment practices.

-- Employment practices liability insurance is a named perils insurance and is typically offered in a claims-made form.
+- EPLI is a named perils insurance and is usually offered in a claims made form.

 - Read the whole policy, not just the insuring agreements.
 The definitions, exclusions, and terms and conditions all impact what the insurance policy will and will not cover.

 - A lot of factors impact policy price.
-Influence what you can – ensure you have good risk employment practices management in place.
+Influence what you can – ensure you have good risk management in place.